Join us for a live Q&A on the early warning signs of dementia with Dr. Macie P. Smith on 4/15 at 12 PM PST.

 6. Forgetting what year or season it is

-7. Thinking they’re a different age or at a different stage of life.
-For example, they may think that their own parents are still alive.
+7. Believing they’re a different age or at a different stage of life, such as thinking their own parents are still alive

 8. Trouble engaging in conversations or social situations

-1. Troubling with toileting and cleaning up after toileting
+1. Trouble with toileting and cleaning up after toileting

 2. Forgetting to eat

-6. Personality or mood changes, such as agitation, violent behavior, or depression
+5. Personality or mood changes, such as agitation, violent behavior or depression

 Did You Know?

 Did You Know?
-Hearing loss reduces stimulation to the brain and can accelerate dementia.3 If you think your loved one is struggling with their hearing, make sure they receive an audiological exam and check out our list of the best hearing aids in 2024.
+Hearing loss has been linked to an increased risk of cognitive decline and dementia.
+Addressing hearing issues early may help maintain brain function.3 If you think your loved one is struggling with their hearing, make sure they receive an audiological exam and check out our list of the best hearing aids in 2025.

 Logistical Tips

 • States require different types of documentation for this transition.
-Make sure you know what the legal requirements are in your state for memory care placement.
+Make sure you know your state’s legal requirements for memory care placement.

 • Documentation from your parent’s doctor about their need for a more restrictive, secured environment may be required.
 Cognition and other types of tests may also be needed.